-The term "Equitable Distribution" does not mean an equal distribution of property.
-The court considers many factors to decide what constitutes "equitable distribution".
+The term “Equitable Distribution” does not mean an equal distribution of property.
+The court considers many factors in deciding what constitutes “equitable distribution.”
 Some of the factors are the total value of all property, duration of marriage, and contributions by spouses during the marriage.
-The general goal is to make certain that both parties get a reasonable allocation to maintain a decent life.
+The general goal is to ensure that both parties get a reasonable allocation to maintain a decent life.

 Property Subject To Equitable Distribution

-All marital property (personal or real property obtained while married) is subject to divison between spouses.
-Your divorce settlement identifies the distribution of property, however; a judge can overrule any part to which you and your spouse have agreed.
-The division of pensions, retirement funds and certain investments usually requires a Qualified Domestic Relation Order (QDRO).
+All marital property (personal or real property obtained while married) is subject to division between spouses.
+Your divorce settlement identifies the distribution of property; however, a judge can overrule any part to which you and your spouse have agreed.
+Dividing certain assets, such as pensions, retirement funds and some types of investments, usually requires a Qualified Domestic Relation Order (QDRO).

 Generally, things each spouse owned prior to getting married are non-marital property that each spouse gets to keep upon divorce.
 The major exception to this rule is if the property becomes co-mingled with the spouse’s.
 For example, money in a savings account can be considered co-mingled if both spouses made deposits into the account after marriage.